Bible Presbyterian Church: Third split

 On March 28, 2008, the South Atlantic Presbytery voted by a wide margin to disassociate from the Bible Presbyterian Synod, in opposition to formal relations recently established between the Synod and the Orthodox Presbyterian Church.
 The presbytery took the name Faith Presbytery, Bible Presbyterian Church.

 Recent history

 Today the North American body has 33 congregations.
 Bible Presbyterians do not have synod-controlled boards for missions and education, but annually approve independent agencies for mission work, as well as colleges and seminaries.

+Resources

+The BPC publishes and maintains for public use the Westminster Shorter Catechism website.

 Doctrine

-The Westminster Confession of Faith, Larger Catechism and Shorter Catechism was adopted in the first Bible Presbyterian Synod in 1938.
-It agrees with the original manuscript of the Confession.
-The denomination describes itself as a confessional church which believes in historic Calvinism.
+The Westminster Confession of Faith, Larger Catechism, and Shorter Catechism was adopted in the first Bible Presbyterian Synod in 1938.
+The Synod adheres to the 1788 American Revision of the Westminster Confession.

-Demographics

-The denomination comprises 33 churches mostly in the United States and 1 church in Alberta, Canada and 4 presbyteries.
-These presbyteries are the Great Western Presbytery, the Eastern Presbytery, the Great Lakes Presbytery, and the Florida Presbytery.
-The highest governing body is the Synod.
+The denomination describes itself as an evangelistic and confessional church which believes in historic Calvinism.
+It holds to the five fundamentals and describes itself as being opposed to modernism, compromise, indifferentism, and worldliness.